centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 -   Detailed information about its current status,
 -   A listing of its attached services and their current status,
--   The timeline of events that occured for this host,
+-   The timeline of events that occurred for this host,
 -   Shortcuts to the configuration, logs and report.

 ![image](../assets/alerts/resources-status/resources-status-panel-host.gif)